aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency/currency-symbols/_index.md

 ## What is “extract currency symbol mpp”?
 Microsoft Project stores the currency symbol (e.g., $, €, £) in the project file header.
 The **extract currency symbol mpp** operation reads that value so you can display or manipulate it programmatically.

-## Why change currency symbol java?
+## Why update currency symbol in java project properties?
 Projects often span multiple regions.
-Being able to **change currency symbol java** at runtime lets you adapt reports, invoices, or dashboards to the local market without recreating the whole project file.
+Being able to **change project currency** or **update currency symbol** at runtime lets you adapt reports, invoices, or dashboards to the local market without recreating the whole project file.
+This flexibility is a core part of managing java project properties effectively.

 ## Prerequisites
 Before we dive in, make sure you have: